 Hard coral is the building block of the coral reefs.
 While some reefs are massive in size, only a thin layer on the surface is composed of live coral.
 The rest is composed of the calcium carbonate skeleton formed over decades of feeding.

-This category of coral does not have a hard-skeletal structure, so it does not contribute to building reefs.
+This type of coral does not have a hard-skeletal structure, so it does not contribute to building reefs.
 Instead, it often resembles grass, trees, or plants.
 Its structure is comprised of a wood-like core that gives it its flexibility and support.
 Soft coral also has the ability to build colonies, but its growth rate is much less than that of the hard coral.

 Light and Water Flow Placement

-Coral is a living creature so it’s important that you check how much light and water flow it needs before placing it in your aquarium.
+Though there are different coral species, each is a living creature so it’s important that you check how much light and water flow it needs before placing it in your aquarium.
 Most species of LPS corals require moderate to low lighting whereas the species of soft coral can range anywhere from high to low lighting.

 The water flow is just as significant as the amount of light you deliver to your coral.
 SPS coral requires a high direct water flow while LPS and soft coral only require a low-medium indirect water flow.
-The amount of light, combined with the strength of the water flow, means you will need to learn the best places for your coral before you set them in their respective places.
+The amount of light, combined with the strength of the water flow, means you will need to learn the best places for your types of coral before you set them in their respective places.

 Tips For Beginners